Clock rate: Research

 Engineers continue to find new ways to design CPUs that settle a little more quickly or use slightly less energy per transition, pushing back those limits, producing new CPUs that can run at slightly higher clock rates.
 The ultimate limits to energy per transition are explored in reversible computing.

-The first fully reversible CPU, the Pendulum, was implemented using standard CMOS transistors in the late 1990s at MIT.
+The first fully reversible CPU, the Pendulum, was implemented using standard CMOS transistors in the late 1990s at the Massachusetts Institute of Technology.

 Engineers also continue to find new ways to design CPUs so that they complete more instructions per clock cycle, thus achieving a lower CPI (cycles or clock cycles per instruction) count, although they may run at the same or a lower clock rate as older CPUs.
 This is achieved through architectural techniques such as instruction pipelining and out-of-order execution which attempts to exploit instruction level parallelism in the code.

-IBM is working on a 100 GHz CPU.
-In 2010, IBM demonstrated a graphene based transistor that can execute 100 billion cycles per second.

 Comparing

 The clock rate of a CPU is most useful for providing comparisons between CPUs in the same family.
 The clock rate is only one of several factors that can influence performance when comparing processors in different families.
 For example, an IBM PC with an Intel 80486 CPU running at 50 MHz will be about twice as fast (internally only) as one with the same CPU and memory running at 25 MHz, while the same will not be true for MIPS R4000 running at the same clock rate as the two are different processors that implement different architectures and microarchitectures.
-Further, a "cumulative clock rate" measure is sometimes assumed by taking the total cores and multiplying by the total clock rate (e.g. dual core 2.8 GHz being considered processor cumulative 5.6 GHz).
+Further, a "cumulative clock rate" measure is sometimes assumed by taking the total cores and multiplying by the total clock rate (e.g. a dual-core 2.8 GHz processor running at a cumulative 5.6 GHz).
 There are many other factors to consider when comparing the performance of CPUs, like the width of the CPU's data bus, the latency of the memory, and the cache architecture.

 The clock rate alone is generally considered to be an inaccurate measure of performance when comparing different CPUs families.
 Software benchmarks are more useful.
 Clock rates can sometimes be misleading since the amount of work different CPUs can do in one cycle varies.
 For example, superscalar processors can execute more than one instruction per cycle (on average), yet it is not uncommon for them to do "less" in a clock cycle.
 In addition, subscalar CPUs or use of parallelism can also affect the performance of the computer regardless of clock rate.